simondlevy/Hackflight/kicad/main/README.md

    protruding from bottom, using 0.2-0.8mm fine/conical tip.

 3. [SHUTTLE BOARD 3.0 BMI088](https://www.digikey.com/en/products/detail/bosch-sensortec/SHUTTLE-BOARD-3-0-BMI088/14617528), on top,
 using 0.2-0.8mm fine/conical tip.
-To avoid soldering a bridge (short circuit), you should solder only the four indicated pins (3V3, GND, SDA, SCL), and in the bottom corners for added mounting security.
+To avoid soldering a bridge (short circuit), you should solder only the six indicated pins (3V3, GND, SCL0, GD, SDA0, 3V3).

 4. 28AWG silicone-insulates wires to 4-in-1 ESC, protruding from bottom, using 0.2-0.8mm fine/conical tip.
 Most 4-in-1 ESCs come with this [connector](../../media/4-in-1-esc-wiring.jpg), or you can build one yourself